ezakto/statiq/README.md

 ### Included plugins

-These plugins are shipped with static and can be imported from `statiq/plugins`.
+These plugins are shipped with statiq and can be imported from `statiq/plugins`.

 #### markedPlugin